-There’s a moment in mushroom growing that no video can quite hand you — the first time you pour a jar of healthy grain spawn into substrate and feel how it should look, smell, and crumble.
-Hands-on courses exist for exactly that moment.
+There’s a moment when you start growing your first mushrooms that is overwhelming for almost everyone.
+The first time you move healthy mycelium to a fresh substrate, from agar, or if you pour a jar of grain spawn into substrate are just so much better knowing that an experienced grower is making sure you are learning it the right way.
+Hands-on courses exist for exactly that moment, so you can have someone there to help you get success, even if it’s your first attempt.
 Below is a directory of teachers and farms around the world running in-person mushroom cultivation workshops, organised by region so you can find one close to home.

-Full disclosure before we dive in: we run one of these courses ourselves, down here on the shores of Lake Atitlán in Guatemala — so yes, you’ll find Fungi Academy on this list.
-But I’ve tried to play it straight and include everyone I could get my hands on, because the point of this page is to get you growing, wherever you are.
+Full disclosure before we dive in: we’re the Fungi Academy, obviously we host mushroom cultivation courses ourselves like our stapple 8-day long training here in Lake Atitlán Guatemala.
+But I’ve tried to play it straight and include everyone that I’ve heard good things about in my 15 years of being in the scene.
+The point of this page is to get you growing, wherever you are.
 If there’s a good teacher closer to you than me, go learn from them.
 The Fungi don’t care whose flow hood you’re standing in front of.

 The short version: Hands-on mushroom cultivation courses are taught all over the world — Kenya, South Africa, Thailand, across Europe, the US, Canada, Australia and South America.
 Most run from one to six days and cover sterile technique, spawn, substrate and fruiting.
 If you can’t travel to one, a thorough online cultivation course is the next best thing.
 This page lists the in-person options region by region.